joe-irving/RIPS/join-us.md

 layout: page
 title: Join Us
 order: 3
+top_image: ''
+image: ''

 ---
 # Join us

-If you have any time at all to help, we would really appreciate any help with the following areas:
+If you have any time at all to help, we would really appreciate
+any help with the following areas:

 ## Creative

-Ideally, we would like to create a monthly magazine to distribute among prisoners with activist news, activities and other engaging things.
+Ideally, we would like to create a monthly zine to distribute among prisoners with activist news, activities and other engaging things.

 [Creative](#creative) and [Wellbeing](#wellbeing) will work together